Commercial rumors of Derrick Rose: Lakers, 76ers, Clippers interested in acquiring the Pistons guard

 Multiple championship contenders are interested in potentially acquiring Pistons guard Derrick Rose, according to a Yahoo report.

-The Lakers and 76ers have shown interest in an exchange for the Detroit scorer, while the Clippers have engaged in "common exploratory talks,quot; about an agreement, Chris Haynes said Monday.
+The Lakers and 76ers have shown interest in an exchange for the 31-year-old, while the Clippers have initiated "common exploratory talks,quot; about an agreement, Chris Haynes said Monday.

-The Pistons are tied for ninth in the Eastern conference, three games behind the Nets for the eighth seed, and could be salesmen by the deadline of February 6.
+The Pistons are ninth in the Eastern Conference, three games behind the Nets for last place in the playoffs, and could be salesmen on the deadline of February 6.

 MORE: Jeff Teague's Commercial Analysis

-Rose signed a two-year, $ 15 million contract in the offseason and has been the team's top scorer in 10 of the last 13 games, including a 106-100 loss to Washington on Monday.
-The former MVP is scoring 18.4 points per game this year, just above the 18.0 points he averaged with Minnesota last season.
-It could provide a backup base option to a disputing team.
+Rose signed a two-year, $ 15 million contract in the offseason and has been Detroit's top scorer in 10 of the last 13 games, including a 106-100 loss to Washington on Monday.
+The former MVP averages 18.3 points per game this year, just above the 18.0 points he averaged with Minnesota last season.
+It could serve as a backup guard for a team that needs to score and make plays.

 However, Rose also recently requested a more important role with the Pistons and has not expressed her desire to be exchanged, according to the report.
-However, you cannot block a potential exchange, even if you would send it to a more talented list where your minutes may fall.
+However, it cannot block a potential exchange, even if it would send it to a more talented list and result in a drop in game time.